muhammedMoussa/apiy/README.md

   - "document" – get as XML document (can use XPath and other XML methods),
   - json by default.
 - body.
-- allowCors: Can make cross-origin requests, using the same CORS policy, false by default
+- allowCors: Can make cross-origin requests, using the same CORS policy, false by default.

 ### Todos :fast_forward:
   - Handle Custom Callbacks.
   - Handle Loading boolean.
   - Support ES5 Project.
- License :shipit:
 ----
+### License :shipit:

 ISC

 :open_hands: